TrueSightDAO/dapp/README.md

 Welcome to the TrueSight DAO DApp, a suite of web-based tools for managing decentralized operations in the Agroverse cacao circles.
 Explore the live DApp at [https://dapp.truesight.me](https://dapp.truesight.me) to manage cacao bags, voting rights, and more.

+## API Documentation

+For comprehensive API documentation covering all endpoints used by this DApp, including request formats, authentication, and response examples, see the [API.md file in the tokenomics repository](https://github.com/TrueSightDAO/tokenomics/blob/main/API.md).

 ## Modules

 This repository contains tools for TrueSight DAO members, each accessible via the live DApp at [https://dapp.truesight.me](https://dapp.truesight.me):